leixiaofeng-astar/eye_rasabot/data/nlu.md

 - How is pterygium treated with medicine?

 ## intent: pterygium-treatment_surgical-cornearefractive
-- Is pterygium surgery Medisave-claimable?
+- What is the surgical treatment of pterygium?
-- How can I pay for pterygium surgery?
+- Can I go under the knife for pterygium?
-- Is pterygium surgery subsidized?
+- Is there a surgical option for pterygium?
-- Who can claim Medisave for pterygium surgery?
+- Does pterygium surgery exist?
-- Is pterygium surgery covered under Medisave?
+- Is surgical removal of pterygium possible?
-- Can I pay for pterygium surgery using Medisave?
-- Can I claim Medisave for pterygium surgery?
-- Can I take out my Medisave for pterygium surgery?
+- Can you take out my pterygium?
-- Can I use Medisave claims for pterygium surgery?
+- Can I do surgery to treat pterygium?
+- Can you help me remove pterygium?
+- Can you excise my pterygium?
-- Can I use medical insurance for pterygium surgery?
+- Do I have to go under the knife for pterygium?
-- Who can get subsidies for pterygium surgery?
-- Can the government sponsor pterygium surgery?
-- Can the government subsidize pterygium surgery?
-- Is pterygium surgery discounted?
+- Is there pterygium surgery?
-- Is pterygium surgery covered under insurance?
+- Is there a surgery to remove pterygium?
-- What are the requirements for using Medisave for pterygium surgery?
-- What is the criteria for using Medisave for pterygium surgery?
+- Is there a procedure to remove pterygium?
+- Can an eye surgeon operate on my pterygium?
+- Can an eye doctor do surgery for my pterygium?

 ## intent: pterygium-treatment_surgical-cornearefractive_93
 - What are the indications of pterygium surgery?